Our Commitment to Inclusion

 We are recruiting graduate students for Fall 2027.

-If you are considering applying, please see the graduate admissions information for the UMD Program in Neuroscience and Cognitive Science and the Department of Psychology (CNS area).
+If you are considering applying, please see the graduate admissions information for the UMD Program in Neuroscience and Cognitive Science and the Department of Psychology (CNS).

 We are also open to working with PhD students who are not directly advised by Atsushi, if there is a strong research fit.